codersaiful/woo-product-table/readme.txt

 * [A table on Single Variable Product Page](https://demo.wooproducttable.com/product/samsung-galaxy/) <br>If you select a table and enable 'Variation Table' then it will replace the default variation dropdown select options and will display that table on every variable product page.

 * [A table on an archive page.](https://demo.wooproducttable.com/shop/) <br>You can override the default archive page and display our table.
+(Please note Product table will display products according to the WooCommerce default query and the Advance Search box is not available on the Archive page.)

 * [Product Variant In Separate Row](https://demo.wooproducttable.com/product-variant-in-separate-row/) <br>If you have variable products and you want to show every variation as a single product, this table is like that.